-Christian Brothers Lasallian Student Life Office consists of three integral components in a single program: faith, service, and community.
+The Christian Brothers Lasallian Student Life Office consists of three integral components in a single program: faith, service, and community.
 Together, the Lasallian Student Life Office works collaboratively with students to organize, promote, and present multiple student events and experiences throughout the year.
-Students will be given an authentic experience of spiritual growth, service to the community, and participation in the communal and fraternal life of the school.
-The LSLO is located in Room 106.
+Students will be given an authentic experience of spiritual growth, service to the community, and participation in the communal and fraternal life of the School.
+The LSLO is in Room 106.

-The LSLO works to create a positive Christ-centered student life at Christian Brothers High School through the experience of works of faith, charity, and community.
-The LSLO develops an environment of spiritual growth, a personal relationship with Christ, and works to promote a communal life through the experience of their community, immersion into acts of service, and through ministry and worship.
+The LSLO works to create a positive and meaningful Christ-centered student life at CBHS through the experience of works of faith, charity, and community.
+The LSLO develops an environment of spiritual growth, and a personal relationship with Christ, and works to promote a communal life through the experience of their ministry and worship, immersion into acts of service, and community.

 The LSLO also provides an environment where spiritual growth and vocational discernment are encouraged and nurtured for students, faculty, staff, and families.
-As a part of the Christian Brothers community students, faculty, staff, and parents, will be invited to a deeper union and understanding of self, others, and God through liturgies, prayer, and retreats.
+As a part of the Christian Brothers community, students, faculty, staff, and parents, will be invited to a deeper union and understanding of self, others, and God through liturgies, prayer, and retreats.
 Mass is offered weekly, and families are invited to attend with their students.
 Whenever possible the wider community is invited to share in the liturgical and faith experiences offered at Christian Brothers.
-Daily prayer is offer at the beginning of the day and at the start of every class.
+Daily prayer is offered at the beginning of the day and at the start of class.
 Christian Brothers offers a robust and comprehensive four-year retreat program and affords students with numerous opportunities for involvement in spiritual leadership through Student Retreat Leadership Team (SRLT).

 The LSLO provides opportunities for Christian Service that are rooted in scripture and founded on the life of Christ.
 We teach students to understand service through His example by building foundational relationships for the sake of love and justice for others based on the foundation of Catholic Social Teaching.
-Students will develop their faith through experiences that spark creativity and critical thinking through programs such as VENAVER, a faith-based immersion opportunity, service clubs, team outreach, Lasallian Youth and being part of the Social Action Leadership Team (SALT).
+Students will develop their faith through experiences that spark creativity and critical thinking; through programs such as VENAVER, a faith-based immersion opportunity; service clubs; team outreach; Lasallian Youth; and, being part of the Social Action Leadership Team (SALT).

-Lastly, the LSLO supports an extensive co-curricular activity program which will complement their academic work.
-This program is designed to provide students with opportunities for self-expression, bonding, leadership, and service in the through the Lasallian tradition, the practice of the Catholic faith and the Lasallian Core Principles of Faith in the Presence of God, Concern for the Poor and Social Justice, Respect for all Persons, Quality Education, and Inclusive Community.
+Further, the LSLO supports an extensive co-curricular activity program which will complement their academic work.
+This program is designed to provide students with opportunities for self-expression, bonding, leadership, and service through the Lasallian tradition, the practice of the Catholic faith and the Lasallian Core Principles of Faith in the Presence of God, Concern for the Poor and Social Justice, Respect for all Persons, Quality Education, and Inclusive Community.
 The Lasallian Student Life Office works in service to the faculty, staff, students, and families of our Christian Brothers Community united together and by association to all Lasallian communities around the globe.